Interview with Samantha E McGonigle

 Margot Hilraven: But surely the patriarchy was created by men to serve the interests of men?
 Do you not agree with that?

 Samantha: To make sense of the patriarchy, we first need to understand gender.
 Genderism when allied to spiritual issues is a major stumbling-block in the world today.
 In nature, we don’t find complete separation between masculine and feminine behaviours and therefore ultimately, the deities cannot be gendered, no matter how much we try to make them conform to our own image.
-Such binary terms are cultural constructions.
+Such binary terms are cultural constructs.
 In fact, what is considered feminine in one culture, can be considered quite differently in another.
 But more importantly, if we value both feminine and masculine, the less likely we are to regard one gender as more superior or hostile than the other and then we can begin making some progress towards defusing the gender war.
 We also hear a lot in our culture about the Sun being male and the Moon being female, for instance.
 I suppose as a gay woman, I never really identified with the Moon at all.
 I once read a book many years ago, written by Janet McCrickard, which challenged the conventional view that the Sun is male.
 That started me thinking along different lines.

 Margot Hilraven: That’s intriguing.
 I’ve always accepted the Sun as masculine and the Moon as feminine.
 Am I mistaken here?